phani-sudo/build-guide-1/topic/k2c-qli-build-ga/flash_images.rst

 Universal Flash Storage (UFS) provisioning helps to divide the storage into many LUNs, which stores different types of data separately.
 This improves access efficiency and system organization.

 .. note::
     - UFS is provisioned by default.
-If there are any changes in LUNs, UFS must be re-provisioned again.
+If there are any changes in LUNs, UFS must be re-provisioned.
 To download the provision XML file and to check the applicability of UFS provisioning for different SoCs, see the table *UFS Provision* in `Release Specific Information <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/ReleaseNote.html#release-specific-information>`__.

 1. Download the provision file: